 Before you automatically answer that question above with the word “never”, think again.
 Why?
-You should buy a salvage car for many different reasons, and if you do a bit of research and make wise choices, you will find it to be one of the wisest investments ever.
-While cars earn themselves “salvage” titles because they are “totaled” in an accident or by some sort of incident (floods, for example), not all of them are actually lost causes.
+You should buy salvage cars for many different reasons.
+If you do a bit of research and make wise choices, it is one of the wisest investments ever.
+Some cars earn themselves “salvage” titles due to being “totaled” in an accident.
+Others from incidents like floods.
+But not all of them are lost causes.

 Even if you are not restoring a vintage classic, there is never anything wrong with investing in a reasonably decent salvage vehicle just to ensure you always have spare parts for the cheapest price.

 A salvage vehicle is also a great project or learning experience.
 For instance, many buyers will use salvage vehicles for their first restoration or rebuild projects.

 They may even use them with friends or family to learn how to repair and fix cars of all kinds.
 It could even be the beginning of a lucrative side business since many states allow you to make specific repairs to cars deemed salvage and then have them re-titled to be sold as used cars instead.

 Another time to consider buying a salvage vehicle or even multiple salvage vehicles is when they are still in reasonable shape and can be exported to different parts of the world.
 There is a growing demand for American model cars outside of the U.S., and you may be able to create a small business exporting salvage vehicles to all corners of the globe.

 The best part of this is that you can now access all of the same salvage vehicles that licensed dealers can when you register with an auto dealer auction site.
 Find a reputable firm and consider the many options they have for salvage, used, and like-new vehicles.